eaobservatory/hedwig/README.rst

     Here you should enter the name of a mail server to which Hedwig can connect to send email messages.

+  * *port*

+    The port number to use to connect to the mail server.
+This can be 0 to use the default value.

   * *from*

     This specifies the from header which should be used.
 You may wish to